IDMNYU/solarserver/README.md

 # Solar Server
 Forked from https://github.com/alexnathanson/solarserver
-This repo is now under heavy construction by Keita at IDM.

 This project is
 - To host a webserver on Raspberry Pi powered by solor energy